 Like any big city with petty crime problems, Barcelona has its fair share of misdemeanors and minor offenses.
 The most common one is pickpocketing, and visitors have a higher chance of being a victim of thieves than violent crime.
 Use your common sense and be vigilant, and no petty crime could ruin your vacation.

 Know that there’s no such as a perfect safety guide.
 While these safety tips and advice are designed to prepare you for any potential danger you might experience when visiting Barcelona, your well-being and the safety of your belongings are up to you.
-Exercise caution and do further research, especially if you’re an inexperienced traveler.
+Exercise caution and do further research.

 Seasoned traveler or not, we recommend checking your government’s official travel guidelines for the city or country you plan to visit before booking a flight.